UniMath/agda-unimath/src/elementary-number-theory/equality-conatural-numbers.lagda.md

 open Eq-ℕ∞ public
 ```

+### Observational equality on the conaturals is reflexive

 The following does not pass Agda's termination checker if we omit the
 intermediate data type `Eq-Maybe-ℕ∞`.